 The Bosbury organ was built in 1871 by Speechly and Ingram of Hereford and improved by Ingram & Co of London in 1897.
 A small north transept was formed to house it.

 There are three manuals and pedals; the action is mechanical.
 The pipework is generally of a high standard, giving a full, bright tone.
-There are 28 speaking stops: 11 on the great, two on the choir (with three further dummy stops without preparation for additional pipes) and four on the Pedal.
+There are 29 speaking stops: eleven on the Great, eleven on the Swell, three on the choir (with two further dummy stops without preparation for additional pipes) and four on the Pedal.
 The swell is enclosed with a trigger foot pedal to the shutters.
 There are three composition pedals to the Swell and six to the Great, which also operate the pedal stops.
 The pedal board is straight and concave CCC to F, 30 notes.
 The usual manual and pedal couplers are fitted and a somewhat noisy tremulant is activated by a foot pedal.
 For organ buffs, a full specification can be found here

 This organ replaced a barrel organ made by TC Bates in about 1850, which is now in private hands.
 It had three ranks of stops: Principal, Stopped Diapason and Open Diapason, with 19 keys and 51 notes.
 Originally there were four barrels each pinned to play eleven tunes.